Economic Systems of the World

 - Please give your full attention during class.

-Texting, e-mailing, web surfing, newspaper reading, and side
+Texting, e-mailing, web surfing, and side

 - Our classes will be more interesting if we have